 AMP prepays for 25-year power supply solar agreements (the "Prepaid Agreements") which are included in prepaid assets in the accompanying consolidated balance sheets.
-The amount of the Prepaid Agreements was \$77,731,602 and \$81,928,298 as of December 31, 2022 and 2021, respectively.
-AMP is amortizing the cost of the power over the life of the Prepaid Agreements.
-AMP records the amount expected to be amortized over the next twelve months as a current asset in prepaid expenses and other assets in the accompanying consolidated balance sheets, which was \$4,589,383 and \$4,612,444 as of December 31, 2022 and 2021, respectively.
-AMP has concluded that the Prepaid Agreements qualify for the normal purchase sale exemption in accordance with FASB's standard on accounting for derivative instruments.
+The amount of the Prepaid Agreements was \$69,553,518 and \$73,614,889 as of December 31, 2024 and 2023, respectively.
+AMP is amortizing the cost of the power over the life of the Prepaid Agreements using a non-straight line method based on power used.
+AMP records the amount expected to be amortized over the next twelve months as a current asset in prepaid expenses and other assets in the accompanying consolidated balance sheets, which was \$4,097,271 and \$4,268,928 as of December 31, 2024 and 2023, respectively.
+AMP has concluded that the Prepaid Agreements qualify for the normal purchase/sale exemption in accordance with FASB's standard on accounting for derivative instruments.